justin0979/corne/README.md

+# Corne Build

-A "journal" of my corne build.
+A "journal" of my corne build.<br />
 For me to remember what I did for when things go wrong.

 ## Post flash